For Esmé—with Love and Squalor: Plot

-The story begins with the narrator having to respond to an invitation to a wedding that will take place in England, and which the narrator will not be able to attend, because the date of the wedding conflicts with a planned visit from his wife's mother.
+The narrator receives an invitation to a wedding that will take place in England, but will not be able to attend, because the wedding date conflicts with a planned visit from his wife's mother.
 The narrator does not know the groom, but he knows the bride, having met her almost six years earlier.
 His response to the invitation is to offer a few written notes regarding the bride.

 The first of the two episodes the narrator relates occurs during a stormy afternoon in Devon, England, in 1944.
-A group of enlisted Americans are finishing up training for intelligence operations in the D-Day landings.
+A group of enlisted American soldiers are finishing up training for intelligence operations in the upcoming D-Day landings.
 The narrator takes a solitary stroll into town, and enters a church to listen to a children's choir rehearsal.
 One of the choir members, a girl of about thirteen, has a presence and deportment that draws his attention.
 When he departs, he finds that he has been strangely affected by the children's "melodious and unsentimental" singing.

 Ducking into a tearoom to escape the rain, the narrator encounters the girl again, this time accompanied by her little brother and their governess.
 Sensing his loneliness, the girl engages the narrator in conversation.
-We learn that her name is Esmé, and that she and her brother Charles are orphans – the mother dead, the father killed in North Africa while serving with the British Army.
+The reader learns that her name is Esmé, and that she and her brother Charles are orphans – their mother dead, the father killed in North Africa while serving with the British Army.
 She wears his huge military wristwatch as a remembrance.
 Esmé is bright, well-mannered and mature for her age, but troubled that she may be a "cold person" and is striving to be more "compassionate".

 In the next episode, the scene changes to a military setting, and there is a deliberate shift in the point of view; the narrator no longer refers to himself as "I", but as "Sergeant X".
-Allied forces occupy Europe in the weeks following V-E Day.
-Sergeant X is stationed in Bavaria, and has just returned to his quarters after visiting a field hospital where he has been treated for a nervous breakdown.
+Allied forces occupy Germany in the weeks following V-E Day.
+Sergeant X is stationed in Bavaria and has just returned to his quarters after visiting a field hospital where he has been treated for a nervous breakdown.
 He still exhibits the symptoms of his mental disorder.
 "Corporal Z" (surname Clay), a fellow soldier who has served closely with him, casually and callously remarks upon the sergeant's physical deterioration.
 When Clay departs, Sergeant X begins to rifle through a batch of unopened letters and discovers a small package, postmarked from Devon almost a year before.
 It contains a letter from Esmé and Charles, and she has enclosed her father's wristwatch – "a talisman" – and suggests to Sergeant X that he "wear it for the duration of the war".
 Deeply moved, he immediately begins a recovery from his descent into disillusionment and spiritual vacancy, regaining his "faculties".